 1. Wander the Salthill Promenade

 The Salthill Promenade (known by locals as simply “The Prom”) is the place to go when you want to stretch your legs and take in the sea air of Galway Bay.
 What started as a rough, unpaved seaside road in the early 1900s blossomed into one of Galway’s gems beginning in the 1940s when a land surveyor improved the road and built seating and shelters along the path.
 The entire walkway offers picturesque views of the coast and is dotted with colorful shops and pubs.
 Stretching 2 kilometers (1.25 miles), Salthill Promenade begins at the edge of Galway City and ends at the Blackrock Diving Tower landmark.
 During the summer months, you’ll see lots of swimmers jumping off the tower into the sea.
-It’s a great place to catch sunrises and sunsets any time of year.
+It’s a scenic place to catch sunrises and sunsets any time of year.

 2. Take a day trip to the Cliffs of Moher